 An Egyptian recipe for stew is called Bamya which is usually a meat and okra stew.

-You can also make a tasty vegetarian okra stew without using any meat.
+other.
+You can also make a tasty vegetarian okra stew without any meat.

 Okra is considered a vegetable and has elongated green pods that have ridged fuzzy skin.